 - a.
-Authorization to serve alcohol must be obtained through the Office of Development and Public Affairs Special Events, in coordination with the Associate Dean for Student Development (ADSD) or Assistant Dean of Student Affairs (ADSA).
-Individuals seeking authorization must meet with the Director of Special Events and the ADSA or their designees to review these guidelines before serving alcohol at an event. - b.
+Authorization to serve alcohol must be obtained through the Office of Special Events, in coordination with the Dean of Student Development (DSD) or Assistant Dean of Student Affairs (ADSA).
+Individuals seeking an authorization must communicate with a Special Events team member, and the ADSA or their designees to review these guidelines before serving alcohol at an event. - b.
 The hosting department should be mindful of the presence of underage individuals at the event.
 To ensure safety and compliance with applicable liquor laws governing underage drinking, whenever students, regardless of age, are present at an event, hosting departments must provide one (1) alcohol monitor for every twenty-five (25) people in attendance.
-Alcohol monitors: i) must be over the age of twenty-one (21); ii) must be Juilliard faculty or staff members; and iii) are NOT permitted to consume alcohol at the event.
-Students, interns, teaching assistants, teaching fellows or event catering staff are not permitted to be alcohol monitors. - c.
-If a large number of underage individuals will be present at an event, department heads may obtain wristbands to be placed on guests over the age of twenty-one (21) in order to facilitate monitoring of potential underage drinking.
+Alcohol monitors: i) must be over the age of twenty-one (21); ii) must be Juilliard faculty or staff members; iii) are NOT permitted to consume alcohol at the event.
+Students, interns, teaching assistants, teaching fellows, or event catering staff are not permitted to be alcohol monitors. - c.
+If a large number of underage individuals will be present at an event, department heads may obtain wristbands to be placed on guests over the age of twenty-one (21) to facilitate monitoring of potential underage drinking.
 The Office of Student Affairs will supply wristbands for the event upon request. - d.
 Visibly intoxicated persons should not be served alcohol and may be referred for disciplinary action, where applicable. - e.
 Alcohol may only be consumed in the area designated for the event. - f.
 Open containers or cups of alcohol may not be taken outside of the event area. - g.
 Adequate amounts of non-alcoholic beverages and food must be available at the event. - h.
 Underage students found drinking at a School-sanctioned or School-sponsored event must be reported to the Office of Student Affairs; faculty or staff violations of these policies must be reported to the Office of Human Resources.